Slovenia: Socialist Republic of Slovenia

 During the re-establishment of Yugoslavia in World War II, the Socialist Republic of Slovenia was created and became part of Federal Yugoslavia.
-Yugoslavia was a socialist state, but because of the Tito–Stalin split in 1948, economic and personal freedoms were much broader than in the Eastern Bloc countries.
-In 1947, the Slovene Littoral and the western half of Inner Carniola, which had been annexed by Italy after World War One, were annexed to Slovenia.
+Yugoslavia was a socialist state, but because of the 1948 Tito–Stalin split, Yugoslavian economic and personal freedoms were much broader than in the Eastern Bloc countries.
+In 1947, the Slovene Littoral and the western half of Inner Carniola, which had been annexed by Italy after World War One, returned to Slovenia.

 Average strength of Yugoslav economy as a deviation from the main (Yugoslavia = 100 %) indicator 1975.
 SR Slovenia (dark green) was, along with SR Croatia and SAP Vojvodina (light green), the richest entity of SFR Yugoslavia.

-After the failure of forced collectivisation that was attempted from 1949 to 1953, a policy of gradual economic liberalisation, known as workers self-management, was introduced under the advice and supervision of the Slovene Marxist theoretician and Communist leader Edvard Kardelj, the main ideologue of the Titoist path to socialism.
-Suspected opponents of this policy both from within and outside the Communist party were persecuted and thousands were sent to Goli otok (where also opponents from Tito-Stalin split, which developed at the same time, were sent).
+After the failure of forced collectivisation that was attempted from 1949 to 1953, a policy of gradual economic liberalisation, known as workers' self-management, was introduced under the advice and supervision of Slovene Marxist and Communist leader Edvard Kardelj, the main ideologue of the Titoist path.
+Suspected opponents of this policy were persecuted and thousands were sent to Goli otok (joining opponents from Tito-Stalin split, which developed at the same time).

-The late 1950s saw a policy of liberalization in the cultural sphere as well, and unlimited border crossing into western countries was allowed, both for Yugoslav citizens and for foreigners.
+In the late 1950s culture liberalized, and unlimited border crossing into western countries was allowed, for Yugoslavs and for foreigners.
 In 1956, Josip Broz Tito, together with other leaders, founded the Non-Aligned Movement.
-In the 1950s, Slovenia's economy developed rapidly and was strongly industrialized.
-With further economic decentralization of Yugoslavia in 1965–66, Slovenia's domestic product was 2.5 times the average of Yugoslav republics.
-While a Communist country, after the Tito–Stalin split Yugoslavia initiated a period of military neutrality and non-alignment.
-JAT Yugoslav Airlines was the flag carrier and during its existence it grew to become one of the leading airlines in Europe both by fleet and destinations.
-By the 1970s more airlines were created including Slovenian Adria Airways mostly focused in the growing tourist industry.
+In the 1950s, Slovenia's economy industrialized rapidly.
+With further economic decentralization in 1965–66, Slovenia's domestic product was 2.5 times the average of Yugoslav republics.

+While a Communist country, after the Tito–Stalin split Yugoslavia adopted military neutrality and non-alignment.
+JAT Airlines was the flag carrier and it grew to become one of the leading airlines in Europe both by fleet size and destinations.
+By the 1970s more airlines were created, including Slovenian Adria Airways mostly focused on the tourist industry.

 Until the 1980s, Slovenia enjoyed relatively broad autonomy within the federation.
-It was the most liberal communist state in Europe, and the passport of the Yugoslavia Federation allowed Yugoslavs to travel to the most world countries of any socialist country during the Cold War.
-Many people worked in western countries, which reduced unemployment in their home country.
+It was Europe's most liberal communist state, and its passport allowed Yugoslavs to travel to the most world countries of any socialist country during the Cold War.
+Many people worked in western countries.

-Opposition to the regime was mostly limited to intellectual and literary circles and became especially vocal after Tito's death in 1980 when the economic and political situation in Yugoslavia became very strained.
-Political disputes around economic measures were echoed in the public sentiment, as many Slovenians felt they were being economically exploited, having to sustain an expensive and inefficient federal administration.
+Opposition to the regime was mostly limited to intellectual and literary circles and became more vocal after Tito's death in 1980 when the economic and political situation in Yugoslavia became strained.
+Political disputes around economic measures were echoed in public sentiment, as many Slovenians felt that the government was economically exploiting them to sustain an expensive and inefficient federal administration.